-Nestled in the picturesque Weald of Kent, the Peacock Inn is a peg-tiled, weather-boarded country pub dating back to1397 and is steeped in character and atmosphere.
+Nestled in the picturesque Weald of Kent, the Peacock Inn is a peg-tiled, weather-boarded country pub dating back to1397, steeped in character and atmosphere.

-And there is a ghost.
+If you believe the stories, the historic pub also has a special supernatural resident.
 A number of customers claim to have seen a mysterious “friendly” lady passing before the fireplace.